rachelrf/client-recon/IonicGuide.md

 — if you CD into my app and type ionic serve it will load the app in your web browser.
 It is also a live reload server so if you change something, it will automatically reload.

 Ionic help lists out all the commands and descriptions.
-You can also type ionic help <aSpecificCommandHere> to learn more about what specific command you typed it.
+You can also type ionic help <aSpecificCommandHere> to learn more about what specific command you typed it

-## SOME COOL COMMANDS
+## SOME COOL TERMINAL COMMANDS WITH IONIC
 R in the terminal, it will reload the page.
 C in the terminal, it enable or disable console logs.
 Q in the terminal, it allows you to quit.